Bruh722/ccjs200/README.md

 ### Lesson 19 - Thursday 4/11/24

-* We continue with a few more examples of binomial hypothesis testing and exercises using the normal distribution.
+* We continue with a few more examples of binomial hypothesis testing and applications of the normal distribution, including sampling distributions.
 * Example 1: hot spot patrols and crime reduction

 ```r